 Figure 6.10.3-1 shows support for location continuity for handover of an emergency session from NG-RAN on the source side to either NG-RAN or another 3GPP RAN on the target side.
 The procedure applies when control plane location according to Figures 6.10.1-1 and 6.10.2-1 is used for location of the UE on the source side.
 The procedure is based on the procedures for location continuity currently defined in clause 9.4.5.4 of TS 23.271 [4].

-NOTE: If User Plane (SUPL) Location Protocol [bb] is used on the source (NG-RAN) side, then the current procedure for location continuity in TS 23.271 [4] can be used.
+NOTE: If User Plane (SUPL) Location Protocol [44] is used on the source (NG-RAN) side, then the current procedure for location continuity in TS 23.271 [4] can be used.